-• As a general rule, the size of atom groups should be kept relatively small (up to a few thousands of atoms, depending on the size of the entire system in comparison).
+- As a general rule, the size of atom groups should be kept relatively small (up to a few thousands of atoms, depending on the size of the entire system in comparison).
 For example, restraining a protein through a RMSD colvar defined over all of its atoms is only marginally different than one defined over only the α carbon atoms, but the difference in computational cost is much higher.
-To gain an estimate of the computational cost of a specific Colvars configuration, one may use a test calculation of the same colvar in VMD (hint: use the time Tcl command to measure the cost of running cv update).

-• The calculation of variables, components and biases can be distributed over the processor cores of the node where the Colvars module is executed.
+To gain an estimate of the computational cost of a specific Colvars configuration, one may use a test calculation of the same colvar in VMD (hint: use the time Tcl command to measure the cost of running cv update). - The calculation of variables, components and biases can be distributed over the processor cores of the node where the Colvars module is executed.
 Currently, an equal weight is assigned to each colvar, or to each component of those colvars that include more than one component.
 The performance of simulations that use many colvars or components is improved automatically.
 For simulations that use a single large colvar, it may be advisable to partition it in multiple components, which will be then distributed across the available cores.
-In LAMMPS, this feature is supported automatically when LAMMPS is compiled with OpenMP support.
-The messages "SMP parallelism is available" or "SMP parallelism is enabled", printed by Colvars at initialization time, indicate the availability or status of this feature.
+The messages "SMP parallelism is available" or "SMP parallelism is enabled", printed by Colvars at initialization time, indicate the availability or status of this feature (will be supported in a future release of VMD).
 If available, the option is turned on by default, but may be disabled using the keyword smp if required for debugging or troubleshooting.

-6 Biasing and analysis methods
+7 Biasing and analysis methods